 Bucharest makes an excellent base to explore the surrounding areas of Romania on day trips.

-Bran Castle, located in Bran in Transylvania, is a top attraction and commonly known as Dracula’s Castle due to its connection to Bram Stoker’s Dracula character.
+Bran Castle, located in Bran in Transylvania, is commonly known as Dracula’s Castle due to its connection to Bram Stoker’s Dracula character.
 The medieval castle perched on a cliff was built in the 14th century and was built to protect the local area and collect tolls on travellers.
 We visited when it was snowing, which added to the magic.
 The rooms are mainly empty so many people are disappointed (especially compared to Peles castle, which is often visited in the same trip), but we loved it.
 You can get there by car or bus, but to maximise our time we went on a tour which included Peles Castle and Brasov.

 Peles Castle in Sinaia is another popular day trip, offering a beautiful mountain setting and tours of the historic royal residence.
 It was built in the late 19th century for King Carol I (it was planned, rather than being added to over the years, so we thought of it as a ‘new-build castle’) and features opulent interiors and collections.
 The charming mountain town of Sinaia has hiking trails and a cable car up nearby peaks.
 We went on a day tour so that we could visit Bran Castle and Brasov at the same time.